VPL

 Key feature analysis

-• Excellent for flagship narration where the voice itself is part of perceived content quality.
+• Flagship narration where the voice itself contributes to perceived production quality.

 • Large voice library